mobizt/FirebaseClient/README.md

 The `AsyncClientClass` is the proxy class that provides the queue for async tasks and also the information of task process when working in await or sync mode.

-The async task that stored in the queue contains the preprocess HTTP request data (headers without auth tokens and payload).
+The async task that is stored in the queue contains the preprocess HTTP request data (headers without auth tokens and payload).

 The SSL Client that assign with the `AsyncClientClass` constructor will be the network client used for all async tasks in its queue.